Christian Walker Player Props: Diamondbacks vs. Phillies

 Christian Walker At The Plate

-- Among qualified hitters in baseball, his batting average ranks 76th, his on-base percentage ranks 113th, and he is 23rd in the league in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 91st, his on-base percentage ranks 111th, and he is 31st in the league in slugging.

-- In 46.7% of his games this season, Walker has notched at least one RBI.
-In eight of those games (17.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.
+- In 45.7% of his games this season, Walker has had at least one RBI.
+He's picked up more than one in 17.4% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.